Brake Fluid Inspections

 DOT 4 Brake fluid

 Checking the brake fluid is a good place to start and can tell you more about the condition of the brakes than you may realize.
-Brake fluid is the lifeblood of any hydraulic brake system and is responsible for proper operation.
+It’s the lifeblood of any hydraulic brake system and is responsible for proper operation and how the pedal feels to the driver.

-Brake fluid not only serves as a lubricant to the many parts that it comes in contact with it also fights corrosion and rust in those components and brake lines.
+Brake fluid not only serves as a lubricant to the many parts that it comes in contact with it also fights corrosion and rust in those components, hoses and lines.
+For this reason many mechanics believe in replacing the fluid every few years regardless of its condition.

-On the negative side brake fluid readily absorbs moisture.
-This is known as a hydroscopic fluid, and is why brake fluid should be sealed properly and not stored in open containers.
+On the negative side, it readily absorbs moisture.
+This is known as a hygroscopic fluid, and this is why it must be sealed properly and not stored in open containers.
+The time that the master cylinder cap is off should also be kept to a minimum.

 master cylinder image